roshanis/10kings/chapter2_alauddin_khilji_final.md

 Not for execution.
 For the slave markets.

 The sound I make isn't human.
 The guards outside my door shift uncomfortably but don't respond.
-They've heard this sound forty-seven times tonight already.
+They've heard this sound many times tonight already.

 My name is Qutlugh Bahadur.
 My birth name was Qutlugh of the Merkid tribe, but I took the title "Bahadur," the brave one, when I converted to Islam and entered the service of the Delhi Sultanate.
 Six hours ago, I was the finest cavalry commander in Delhi.
 I am the grandson of Toqta'a, a Merkid warrior who fought alongside Hulagu Khan in the conquest of Baghdad.
 My father Chinqai rode with Negudari governor Abdullah's invasion of Punjab in 1292, when I was thirteen years old.
-We came to conquer.
-We came with the certainty of Mongol invincibility.
+We came to conquer, certain of Mongol invincibility.
 Alauddin's uncle, Sultan Jalaluddin Khalji, shattered that certainty.
 Our advance guard under Ulghu was destroyed.
 Four thousand of us surrendered rather than die.
 The price of survival was conversion.
 Islam or death.
 We chose Islam.
 They settled us in a suburb they named Mughalpura, the Mongol quarter.
 A ghetto for converts nobody quite trusted.

 For ten years, I commanded horse archers under Sultan Alauddin Khilji, the man who taught us to defeat our own kinsmen through superior tactics and organized warfare.
 I participated in six campaigns against Mongol invasions.
 I helped conquer the Deccan kingdoms.
 I killed my own cousin at the Battle of Kili to prove my loyalty.